Bailey Zappe: Professional career

+New England Patriots

+2022

-The New England Patriots selected Zappe in the fourth round of the 2022 NFL Draft with the 137th overall pick.
+The New England Patriots selected Zappe in the fourth round of the 2022 NFL draft with the 137th overall pick.
 He was named the third-string quarterback for the 2022 season behind starter Mac Jones and second-string backup Brian Hoyer.

-When an injury rendered Jones inactive for Week 4 against the Green Bay Packers, Zappe was promoted to the second option behind Hoyer, but made his NFL debut the same game after Hoyer was injured during the first quarter.
-He completed 10 of 15 passes for 99 yards and a touchdown in the 27–24 loss.
-Zappe was also the first rookie to throw a touchdown pass during the season.
+When an injury rendered Jones inactive for Week 4 against the Green Bay Packers, Zappe was promoted to the second option behind Hoyer, but made his NFL debut the same game after Hoyer was injured on his first drive.
+He completed 10 of 15 passes for 99 yards and a touchdown in the narrow 27–24 loss in overtime.
+Zappe was also the first rookie in the league to throw a touchdown pass that season.
 He made his starting debut the following week against the Detroit Lions, completing 17 of 21 passes for 188 yards, a touchdown, and an interception in the 29–0 shutout victory.
-After a Week 6 victory over the Cleveland Browns, during which he threw for 309 yards and two touchdowns, Zappe became the Super Bowl era's first rookie quarterback to win his first two starts and have a passer rating of at least 100 in each.
-This caused a quarterback controversy between Jones and Zappe on who should be the starting quarterback after Zappe has played well in his first two starts and Jones struggling.
+After a Week 6 victory over the Cleveland Browns, where he threw for 309 yards and two touchdowns, Zappe became the first rookie quarterback in the Super Bowl era to win his first two starts and have a passer rating of at least 100 in each start.

-Zappe was named the backup in the Week 7 Monday Night Football matchup with the Chicago Bears due to Jones' return, but relieved a struggling Jones during the second quarter.
-He threw a touchdown pass on his first drive and led the Patriots to a touchdown on his second, but did not score again and threw two interceptions in the 33–14 defeat.
-For the following week's game against the New York Jets, Zappe was retained as the team's backup behind Jones for the remainder the season.
+While Hoyer was on injured reserve, Jones returned and Zappe was named the backup in the Week 7 Monday Night Football matchup against the Chicago Bears.
+Zappe relieved a struggling Jones during the second quarter after the latter threw an interception.
+He threw a touchdown pass on his first drive and led the Patriots to a touchdown on his second, but did not score again and threw two interceptions in the fourth quarter of the 33–14 defeat.
+Zappe was retained as the team's backup behind Jones for the remainder of the season, not seeing play again in his rookie season.